tylerweng/eden/docs/README.md

 Eden allows users to:

 - [x] Sign up new accounts, login, logout and perform a guest login
-- [x] Add and remove stations from user profile
+- [x] Add, remove and share stations
+- [x] Bookmark artists, albums and tracks
 - [x] Stream tracks without interruption
 - [x] Generate stations by searching by tracks, artists or genres
 - [x] Like and unlike individual tracks
 - [x] Create personalized stations by user likes and unlikes

 ## Project Design

 ## Technology